jamestrandung/go-context/dvow/README.md

 Get(name string) Value
 ```

-Once you got a `Value`, take advantage of the provided helper methods to implement the overwriting behavior cleanly.
+Once you got a `Value`, take advantage of the provided helper methods and functions to implement the overwriting behavior cleanly.

 ```go
 // Value wraps a raw interface{} value